Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Experiments

 \subsection{Task Generalization of the Proposed Method}

-\textbf{Domain Generalization.} To evaluate robustness against domain gaps, we employed the PACS \cite{li2017deeper} dataset, which includes four distinct domains (art, cartoon, photo, and sketch).
-This dataset allows to assess model resilience to style disparities and few-shot training scenarios.
-Following previous studies, we used a Leave-One-Domain-Out protocol, where we finetuned on three domains and tested on the remaining unseen domain.
-We finetuned the ImageNet-pretrained PVTv2, which was used in prior section, for 80 epochs with the Adam optimizer and data augmentation, measuring accuracy on the held-out domain.
-Table \ref{table:4} presents the results, demonstrating the robustness of our knwoledge-enriched weights compared to the baseline.
-In all scenarios, our KNOW consistently outperform the baseline, validating the effectiveness of our approach in adapting to diverse domain styles.
-These results underscore the generality and robustness of our enriched weights across different tasks and domain.
-This robustness highlights the potential of our method for real-world applications, where adaptability and effective transfer learning are critical.\\
+\textbf{1) Domain Generalization.} To evaluate robustness against domain gaps, we employed the PACS \cite{li2017deeper} dataset, which includes four distinct domains (art, cartoon, photo, and sketch).
+This dataset enables assessing model resilience to style disparities and few-shot scenarios.
+Like prior studies, we used a Leave-One-Domain-Out protocol, where we finetuned on three domains and tested on the remaining domain.
+We finetuned the ImageNet-pre-trained PVTv2 for 80 epochs.
+Table \ref{table:4} presents the results, demonstrating the robustness of our KNOW.
+In all domains, our KNOW consistently outperform the baseline, validating the effectiveness of our approach in adapting to diverse domain styles.
+These results underscore the generality and robustness of our enriched weights across different domains, highlighting the potential of our method for applications where adaptability and effective transfer learning are critical.

-\textbf{Image Captioning.} We explored fine-tuning on a novel task with an unseen modality.
-We used the Flickr8K \cite{hodosh2013framing} dataset, a benchmark for sentence-based image description and retrieval, which contains 8,000 images with five unique captions per image.
+\textbf{2) Image Captioning.} We explored fine-tuning on a novel task with an unseen modality.
+We used the Flickr8K \cite{hodosh2013framing} dataset containing 8,000 images with five unique captions per image.
 These captions describe prominent entities and events within each image.
-For this task, we reused the trained PVTv2 on ImageNet as the backbone of a vision encoder and attached a transformer-based text decoder initialized with random weights.
+For this, we reused the trained PVTv2 on ImageNet as the vision encoder backbone and attached a transformer-based text decoder initialized with random weights.
 We then finetuned the baseline weights and KNOW, on Flickr8K for 50 epochs using the Adam optimizer with data augmentation, measuring masked accuracy on the validation set.
-As shown in Table \ref{table:3}, our approach improved the masked accuracy by approximately 2.2\%, indicating the robustness of the enriched weights even for tasks with novel modalities.\\
+As shown in Table \ref{table:3}, ours improved the masked accuracy by approximately 2.2\%, indicating the robustness of our work even for novel modality.

-\textbf{Semantic Segmentation.} Last, we applied our method to semantic segmentation using DeepLabV3+ \cite{chen2018encoder} with a MobileNet\cite{howard2017mobilenets} backbone.
-Specifically, we incorporated KNOW predictions during the pretraining phase on the Pascal VOC dataset \cite{Everingham15}, employing multiple prediction methods with a ratio of $r=0.33$.
-Note that no additional meta-training was performed for our KNOW model.
-For the downstream task, we finetuned the model on Cityscapes \cite{cordts2016cityscapes} for 150 epochs using the Adam optimizer with cosine learning rate decay and data augmentation.
-Following the standard evaluation protocol for Cityscapes, we report mean class accuracy (mAcc) to assess performance.